cmcamp11/Crustaceans-Pizza/README.md

 CD into crustaceanspizza,
 ($) cd crustaceanspizza

-open VS Code,
+Open VS Code,
 ($) code .

 Open a terminal inside VSC.

-Start up your server and browse to localhost:8000
+Start up your server and browse to localhost:8000,
 ($) python3 manage.py runserver

 # To Run a Local Test